Ekimoth/react-global-piece/README.md

 ### `useStatePiece`

 In fact, you don't even have to generate your state hooks with `createStatePiece`.
-You can do the exact same thing with `useStatePiece` in runtime.
+You can do the exact same thing with `useStatePiece` in runtime from your component's body.
 It accepts the same two mandatory arguments as the former: `base` and `default value`, which in this case will serve as `initial value` as well.

 <sub>Again, there is the third, optional _string_ argument called `region`, which is explained in the [Regional state](#regional-state) section</sub>